mars0i/masonclj/doc/general/ABMsInClojure.md

 but your code will be less idiomatic, and you'll have to work harder to write it.
 (It's possible to [overide some of the methods](https://clojuredocs.org/clojure.core/defrecord) defined for defrecords by Clojure, *but not* the equality and hash methods.
 This is undocumented afaik.
 Try it.)

-However, many ABMs either don't involve movement or use movement on a grid, which doesn't involve hashing.)
+However, many ABMs use movement on a grid, and don't need continous coordinates, in which case you can use defrecords without a slowdown due to hashing.